hlong24399/DIY-Home-Camera-Project/README.md

 * Execute `run.sh` to create flask environment variable and deploy the server.
 `source ./run.sh`

 After execution, you should see flask server successfully deployed on your public IP.

+**We need to make the Pi automatically launch the server without us intervening it, so that it can function fully like a camera.**

+We can do that by executing the `run.sh` script at the beginning of the system boot. `/etc/rc.local` is always executed after multilevel user booted and before the system do anything else, which is perfect to add our script in.

+`echo "source <your directory>/run.sh" >> /etc/rc.local`

+From now on, whenever you log in, the flask server will be automatically deployed on your public IP address.

 **Best part, Enjoy the result!!!**

+(I am running the server on my private local IP)
 ![gif](demo/camera5.gif)

+(The engineering part of the camera will be handled by mechanic guy so we don't have to worry about it too much)
 ![gif](demo/camera3.gif)